Last updated on March 24th, 2022

 Conor Gallagher joined Crystal Palace on loan in the 2021/22 Premier League season from Chelsea.
 He played extremely well for Crystal Palace, and has been one of their main men.

 However, due to the loan rule, he was unable to play against Chelsea in their Premier League clash.

 Can loan players play in the FA Cup?

-The rules of the FA Cup did not explicitly say whether players are able to play against their parent clubs.
+The new rules of the FA Cup now prevent any loan player to play against his parent club.

 Can loan players play against their parent club in the Champions League?